Realomooke2/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## 0. _putchar ##

-	+Item 1 Write a program that prints _putchar, followed by a new line.
+	100. Item 1 Write a program that prints _putchar, followed by a new line.
 	+The program should return 0

 ## 1. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game ##